Thursday, April 30, 2009

 6 ounces bittersweet chocolate, finely chopped

-You can find the recipe for Four-Star Chocolate Bread Pudding in the book Baking: From My Home to Yours by Dorie Greenspan or here.
+You can find the recipe for Four-Star Chocolate Bread Pudding in the book Baking: From My Home to Yours (affiliate link) by Dorie Greenspan or here.
 To see how the rest of the TWD group fared with this week's recipe, click here and then click on each blogger!
 Thanks to Lauren of Upper East Side Chronicle who chose the recipe for this week.

 Four-Star Chocolate Bread Pudding without the chocolateTasting Notes